LaRoCS-team/LARC17Logistics/webcam_tuner/README.md

 #### Examples

-> These values will change depending on lighting conditions, so pay attention to your environment.
+*These values will change depending on lighting conditions, so pay attention to your environment.*

 ![exampleAll](./webcam_tuner/examples/all.jpg)

 In this image almost every color was isolated, so the output looks the same as the camera input.

 ![exampleGreen](./webcam_tuner/examples/green.jpg)

 Example values to isolate the green color.

 ![exampleBlue](./webcam_tuner/examples/blue.jpg)

 Example vales to isolate the blue color.
 Usually with natural light this color is harder to isolate.

 ![exampleRed](./webcam_tuner/examples/red.jpg)

 Since this was recorded with artificial lights the red is harder to isolate, the example is a terrible isolation.

+## Have Fun!